gatblau/neus/plays/blueprints/ci_env/docker/readme.md

 ## CI Docker Image

 This folder contains the files to create a CI Bronze Docker image.
-Note: the centos7-sysd Docker image must be created before building the CI Docker contanier.
+Note: the centos7-sysd Docker image must be created before building the CI Docker container.

 ## IntelliJ Idea